Vesna Vulović: JAT Flight 367

 Flight 367 departed from Stockholm Arlanda Airport at 1:30 p.m. on 26 January.
 The aircraft, a McDonnell Douglas DC-9, landed at Copenhagen Airport at 2:30 p.m., whereupon Vulović and her colleagues boarded the plane.
 "As it was late, we were in the terminal and saw it park," Vulović said.
 "I saw all the passengers and crew deplane.
 One man seemed terribly annoyed.
 It was not only me that noticed him either.
 Other crew members saw him, as did the station manager in Copenhagen.
 I think it was the man who put the bomb in the baggage.
 I think he had checked in a bag in Stockholm, got off in Copenhagen and never re-boarded the flight."

 Flight 367 departed from Copenhagen Airport at 3:15 p.m.
 At 4:01 p.m., an explosion tore through the DC-9's baggage compartment.
-The explosion caused the aircraft to break apart over the then-Czechoslovak village of Srbská Kamenice.
+The explosion caused the aircraft to break apart over the Czechoslovak village of Srbská Kamenice.
 Vulović was the only survivor of the 28 passengers and crew.
 She was discovered by villager Bruno Honke, who heard her screaming amid the wreckage.
 Her turquoise uniform was covered in blood and her stiletto heels had been torn off by the force of the impact.
 Honke had been a medic during the Second World War and was able to keep Vulović alive until rescuers arrived.